Cold Smoking and Curing

 ProQ Cold SMoke Generator

-The ProQ Cold Smoke Generator is such a great product, I have chosen to stock it.
-You can therefore buy it from my online store.
+The ProQ Cold Smoke Generator is such a great product, You can buy it from Amazon.

 The CSG comes with a pack of oak sawdust for your first cook and a tealight to get your sawdust going.